Kudostoy0u/pwsh10k/README.md

 1. Run `git clone https://github.com/Kudostoy0u/pwsh10k`

-3. Run `Copy-Item -Path pwsh10k/pwsh10k.omp.json -Destination $HOME`
+2. Run `Copy-Item -Path pwsh10k/pwsh10k.omp.json -Destination $HOME`

-4. Restart terminal and you should see a pretty prompt!
+3. Restart terminal and you should see a pretty prompt!

-## Use the correct font for VScode integrated terminal

-* Visual Studio Code: Open File → Preferences → Settings, enter terminal.integrated.fontFamily in the search box and set the value to MesloLGS NF

 ## Customize my theme

 Fork the project, edit the `pwsh10k.omp.json` file as you see fit, and run the installation instructions, replacing the link in the first step with your own repo.